 Winning decision: Take out the home equity loan

-The beauty of using a home equity loan to purchase an auto versus financing the purchase with an auto loan is that only the home equity loan is tax deductible, which saves you money, as you’ll note below in the chart
+The beauty of using a home equity loan to purchase a car, versus financing the purchase with an auto loan, is that only the home equity loan is tax deductible -- which of course, saves you money.

 So, financing your auto with your home equity saves you $131 annually.
 What’s not to like?